imarc/handbook/beta/strategy.markdown

 ### Discovery Report

 Summary
-:	A 10–25 page document summarizing the results of all [Discovery Activities](#DiscoveryActivities) and providing specific recommendations for the project, for projects with production scope *over 200 hours*.
+:	A 10–25 page document summarizing the results of all [Discovery Activities](#DiscoveryActivities) and providing specific recommendations for the project, for projects with production scope of *over 250 hours*.

 Time Req
-:	Based upon Discovery Activities conducted (above)
+:	Sum of Discovery Activities conducted (above)

 The Discovery Report documents what we've learned, and provides specific recommendations for use in developing the [site map](#SiteMap), [wireframes](#Wireframe), and [specification](#ProductionSpecification).